unfoldingWord-dev/Unlocked-Greek-Lexicon-Info/docs/markdown.rst

     [Adverb](http://ugg.readthedocs.io/en/latest/adverb.html);

-    * Instances in Scripture: 16
+    * Instances in the New Testament: 16

     * All Scriptures cited: Yes